Washington County, Kentucky

 Washington County is a county located in the U.S. state of Kentucky.
 As of the 2020 census, its population was 12,027.
 Its county seat is Springfield.
 The county is named for George Washington.
 Washington County was the first county formed in the Commonwealth of Kentucky when it reached statehood, and the 16th county formed.
 The center of population of Kentucky is located in Washington County, in the city of Willisburg.
-The county is dry, meaning that the sale of alcohol is prohibited, but it contains the "wet" city of Springfield, where retail alcohol sales are allowed.
-This classifies the jurisdiction as a moist county.
+Before 2025, the county was dry, meaning that the sale of alcohol was prohibited, but it contained the "wet" city of Springfield, where retail alcohol sales are allowed.
+This classified the jurisdiction as a moist county.
+The county become wet in November, 2024 after a ballot initiative.
 Three wineries operate in the county and are licensed separately to sell to the public.
 Jacob Beam, founder of Jim Beam whiskey, sold his first barrel of whiskey in Washington County.

 History

 Washington County was established in 1792 from land taken from Nelson County.
 It was the first county created by the Commonwealth of Kentucky after its separation from Virginia.

 The Washington County Courthouse, completed in 1816, is the oldest courthouse still in use in Kentucky.
 A significant county court record is the marriage bond of Thomas Lincoln and Nancy Hanks, parents of President Abraham Lincoln.
 The bond is dated June 10, 1806; it was written the day before the marriage in the small community of Beechland, on the Little Beech River.
 The marriage return was signed by Jesse Head, the Methodist preacher who performed the ceremony, and dates the marriage to June 12, 1806.